JasonFriedman/FanSpeed/README.md

 These are instructions on how to build an ESP32 based device with a screen (using the Lily TTGO T-display) to measure the speed of a computer fan.

+A [short technical explanation](technicalNotes.md) explains how the velocity is measured and how the device was validated.

 Part list:

 1. [LilyGo TTGO T display](https://lilygo.cc/products/lilygo%C2%AE-ttgo-t-display-1-14-inch-lcd-esp32-control-board) or a [clone](https://www.aliexpress.com/item/1005005970553639.html)